canjs/canjs/guides/models.md

 This is a special feature of the can.Model.List constructor.
-If you create a new instance of a can.Model.List, and you pass the constructor a plain JavaScript object, that List's constructor parameter will be passed to the can.Model's findAll method.
-The `findAll` method will run, and the list will be populated with the results of the `findAll` method, as below:
+If you create a new instance of a can.Model.List, and you pass the constructor a plain JavaScript object, that List's constructor parameter will be passed to the can.Model's findAll function.
+The `findAll` function will run, and the list will be populated with the results of the `findAll` function, as below:

 ![](../can/guides/images/4_models/New.Model.List.png)

-We'll look at the can.Model's `findOne` method later on, when we create our Menu Component.
+We'll look at the can.Model's `findOne` function later on, when we create our Menu Component.
 Finally, let's add the scripts we created to our index.html file:

 ```